 Students can study for the masters programme either full-time or part-time.

 Students are required to complete eight taught modules over the course of their studies, The course starts in September/October and students will be required to take four modules in the Autumn semester and four modules in the Spring semester to the value of 120 credits during the year.
-The dissertation is undertaken during the summer and submitted by 30 September.
+The dissertation is undertaken during the summer and submitted by the end of September.

 Students are required to complete two modules per semester to the value of 120 credits over two years.
 This dissertation is undertaken in the following six months.